imatge-upc/memory-2016-fpv/README.md

 ![Memorability scores](./figs/comparative_3.jpg)

 ## Visual Memory game
 The visual memory game for annotation proposed in this work is online available [here](http://imatge.upc.edu:8000).
+It is important to open the game in a CHROME browser.

 ## Training
 As explained in our paper, our networks were trained on the training and validation data provided by Insight dataset, created in this work.